ithomaslin/gryffen-backend/README.md

-# gryffen
+# TradingLab.app (gryffen)

-This project was generated using fastapi_template.
+This repo consists of the back-end structure of TradingLab.

 ## Poetry

-This project uses poetry.
-It's a modern dependency management tool.
+This project uses `poetry`, which is a modern dependency management tool.\

-To run the project use this set of commands:
+To run the project in your local environment, use this set of commands as follows:

 ```bash
 poetry install
 poetry run python -m gryffen
 ```

 This will start the server on the configured host.

-You can find swagger documentation at `/api/docs`.
+You can find swagger documentation at `/api/docs`.\

-You can read more about poetry here: https://python-poetry.org/
+To learn more about `poetry` please read here: https://python-poetry.org/

 ## Docker